 Non-LanguageLine clients who are interested in this service should contact us via this form or call 800-752-6096.
 We will quickly assess your needs and immediately provide you with potential solutions.

 Some physicians are conducting telehealth by phone only.
-Can an interpreter be patched in on such a conversation to provide assistance to a limited-English patient?
+Can an interpreter be patched in on such a conversation to provide assistance to a limited English patient?
 Again, the answer is a resounding "yes."
 LanguageLine can provide interpreters for this environment.
-This article explains more.